NickMRamirez/Proxy-Benchmarks/README.md

 # Benchmarks

 Tests performance of various load balancers.
 Based on the blog post https://www.loggly.com/blog/benchmarking-5-popular-load-balancers-nginx-haproxy-envoy-traefik-and-alb/.
-I did not optimize the config files in any way.
-They are barebones, the same as what Loggly used.
+Note that I did update the NGINX config to use `upstream` with a few recommended defaults so that it was somewhat more fair.

 NOTE: I got VERY different results from what Loggly reported.
 They reported Envoy as being far ahead in performance.
 I saw that
 HAProxy is ahead.
 Note that you can install HAProxy using the packages here: https://haproxy.debian.net.
 The Terraform installation automates this.